oracle-samples/oltrain/README.md

 ![](common/images/ol-train4.png)
 ---
 Head to the Oracle Linux Training Station tracks below to learn about Linux and Virtualization products.
-These tracks provides you with immediate learning opportunities consisting of short video demonstrations and hands-on lab exercises for:
+These tracks provide you with immediate learning opportunities consisting of short video demonstrations and hands-on lab exercises.
 [![whats new](common/images/whats-new2.png)](./Whats_New/new.md)

 ---